jdevalk/pdf-xml-sitemap/readme.txt

 This plugin adds an XML sitemap for PDFs.
 It adds this XML sitemap to the `sitemap_index.xml` that Yoast SEO generates.
 It has no settings.

+=== Have you found an issue? ===

+If you have bugs to report, please go to [the plugin's GitHub repository](https://github.com/jdevalk/pdf-xml-sitemap).
+For security issues, please use our [vulnerability disclosure program](https://patchstack.com/database/vdp/pdf-sitemap), which is managed by PatchStack.
+They will assist you with verification, CVE assignment, and, of course, notify us.

 == Installation ==

 1. Upload the files to the `/wp-content/plugins/pdf-sitemap/` directory or install through WordPress directly.